 - Scrubs has an episode featuring an Iraq veteran with the entire hospital siding in heated debates.
 Another episode has J.D. becoming a makeshift US flag due to a shortage of them in wartime.

 - Dr Watson from Sherlock is, as in the original, a veteran who fought in Afghanistan.
-We see him having a flashback to it in the beginning of the first episode and, as in the original, Sherlock comments upon it when they first meet, but that's about it.
+We see him having a flashback to it in the beginning of the "A Study in Pink" episode and, as in the original, Sherlock comments upon it when they first meet, but that's about it.

 - The Sopranos, like The Wire example, the Feds lose interest in The Mafia after 9/11.
 It comes up a few times, notably in the final season when Chris debates whether to sell guns to two Arab men and Tony tries to offer information (violating his Omerta) on terrorists.